lostb053/anibot/README.md

  /favourites - Get Anilist favourites
  /gettags - Get list of available Tags
  /getgenres - Get list of available Genres
+ /connect - Helps connect Public channel, to use bot as Channel in group
 ```